Sometimes the future is a path set in the hardest of stone and can only be altered by love.

 And there it was.
 Chase might be more flexible in the blame area and see things from more than one viewpoint, but not the rest of the Z’ers.
 Most would be bothered being accused of not doing their job, but as she regularly endured this kind of accusation it rolled off her.
 It was a double-bladed knife she had long ago learned to juggle.

 “I’m not the Creator, Nakt.
 I can’t see everything, I’m given pieces.
 Sometimes so fractured I can barely make out the pivotal moment until it’s slamming into me—” In this case, he was justified in his suspicion.
 She had known, but there wasn’t any way she could warn them of what was coming.
-If Nakt had bonded her right away, he’d have known and could warn the others.
+If Nakt had bonded her right away, he would have known and could warn the others.
 He could’ve been her voice.

 “So the blind leading the blind then.”